 Logos and badges

 A third-party logo or badge is a quick way to show off some visual “seals of approval” and boost your reputation.
 Maybe you’re a member of a trade organization, you’ve won an award, or you’ve been certified as an eco-friendly business.
 Perhaps your non-profit qualifies for a certain charity rating.
-Or maybe like our friend Chris at The Old Norse, you are featured in GQ magazine.
+Or maybe you were recently recommended in a press article.
 No matter what it is, knowing that a reputable third-party endorses you can give visitors more confidence.